Movatterモバイル変換

 Musical artist

 Talvin SinghOBE (born 1970) is a British musician, producer, and composer.
-Atabla player, he is known for creating an innovative fusion ofIndian classical music withdrum and bass.
-Singh is generally considered involved with anelectronica subgenre calledAsian Underground, and more recently as Indian and/or Asian electronica.
+ATabla player, he is known for creating a fusion ofIndian classical music withdrum and bass.
+Singh is involved with anelectronica subgenre calledAsian Underground, and more recently with Indian and Asian electronica.

 Early life and career

-In late 1995, Singh founded the Anokha club night with promoter Sweety Kapoor at East London's Blue Note, where drum'n'bass DJs andSouth Asian punk bands went head to head with the amped-up sounds of his tabla and percussion.
-Producer and DJState of Bengal (Sam Zaman) soon became the core of Anokha alongside Singh & Kapoor, and his sets alongside Singhs help to inspire a whole generation.
+In late 1995, Singh founded the Anokha club night with promoter Sweety Kapoor at East London's Blue Note, wheredrum 'n' bass DJs andSouth Asian punk bands went head to head with the amplified sounds of his tabla and percussion.
+Producer and DJState of Bengal (Sam Zaman) soon became the core of Anokha alongside Singh & Kapoor.

-Singh and Zaman would make fresh tracks, cutting them on Vinyl press hours before the Monday Anokha sessions where they would be showcased.
+Singh and Zaman would make new tracks, cutting them on Vinyl press hours before the Monday Anokha sessions, where they would be showcased[citation needed].

 Personal life